Self-esteem and mental health

 - being bullied or not fitting in at school

-- not receiving support from your parents
+- receiving too much criticism and not enough support from your parents or carers

 - being neglected or abused